azku/azku.github.io/_posts/2019-02-20-technology_reasoning.md

 {% endhighlight %}

 We should now be able to run the composed container and it should be stable at [http://localhost:4243](http://localhost:4243)

+#### Edit (Aug 20, 2019)
+Further down the line, I will be using some postgres extension.
+Especifically I'll be using cube and earthdistance.
+In order to installs these before the database migrations, we need to install the extensions between:

+{% highlight shell %}
+mix ecto.create
+{% endhighlight %}
+And
+{% highlight shell %}
+mix ecto.migrate
+{% endhighlight %}

+So after executing `ecto.create`, we open another session, log into the database and install the extensions.

+{% highlight shell %}
+psql -h 0.0.0.0 -p 5432 -U postgres create extension cube;
+create extension earthdistance;
+\q
+{% endhighlight %}